InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training: Experiments

 \subsubsection{Environments}

-Our testbed consists of four GPU servers, each equipped with 8 NVIDIA A800-40GB GPUs interconnected via NVLink (400 GB/s bandwidth).
+Our testbed consists of four GPU servers, each equipped with 8 NVIDIA A800-80GB GPUs interconnected via NVLink (400 GB/s bandwidth).
 Inter-node communication is handled by a 400 Gb/s InfiniBand network.
-The software stack includes PyTorch 2.4.2, CUDA 11.8, and flash-attn 2.7.4.
+The software stack includes PyTorch 2.9.0 and CUDA 12.8.